 The easiest and quickest way to install Odoo is by using their official repositories.

 If you want to have more control over versions and updates or if you want to run multiple Odoo versions on your machine then this approach will not work for you because the Odoo package doesn’t allow multiple Odoo installations on the same machine.
 In this case you can either use docker and docker compose or install Odoo in a Python virtual environment.

-This guide covers the steps necessary for installing and configuring Odoo using Git source and Python virtualenv on Ubuntu 16.04.
+This guide covers the steps necessary for installing and configuring Odoo using Git source and Python virtual environment on Ubuntu 16.04.

 Before you begin